Literary Fiction Genres

 These westerns feature a protagonist of color.
 Gerald Haslam's story Rider is a fine example.
 (Historians say the actual frontier was relatively colorblind, and Wild Bill Hickok hired several Blacks for his traveling extravaganza.)

 The US Army's 9th and 10th Cavalry 'buffalo soldiers' gained fame for their actions in the west.
 Z.Z.
 Packer's novel The Thousands is a good example of this subgenre.
 (This aspect of history sets up a clash of political correctnesses -- if that's a word -- because several warlike Indian tribes came to respect their military prowess.)

 Bounty Hunter tales center upon these morally ambiguous characters.
-Peter Brandvold's novel Bounty Hunter Lou Prophet is a clear example.
-Cormac McCarthy's novel Blood Meridian follows a band of bloodthirsty killers.
+Peter Brandvold's novel Bounty Hunter Lou Prophet and Phyllis de la Garza's novel Bounty Hunter's Daughter are two obvious examples.
 While not the main characters, a group hired by an implacable Wells Fargo company drives the action in George Roy Hill's 1969 film Butch Cassidy and the Sundance Kid.

 Cattle Drive westerns are set amidst this definitive frontier activity.
 Often the young protagonist makes long strides toward manhood during these gruelling journeys.
 Larry McMurtry's novel Lonesome Dove (filmed as a TV miniseries by Simon Wincer), and its sequels, are famous examples.
 Clay Fisher's novel The Tall Men is another.